szilard/kaggle-scripts-R-pydata/README.md

      10 caTools
 ```

-The most popular R ML packages are:
+of which the most popular R *machine learning* packages are:

 ```
     125 randomForest